FabianMarsh/Milestone-3/README.md

     iii.
 Clicking on the "Delete" should open model to ensure the user is sure of the deletion. iv.
 Clicking "Throw Them Off the Edge" should remove the character from the database, and "No, Let Them Live" will cancel the operation.

 The modal displays as it should but only when the first card panel is open, it doesn't matter which card the delete button is pressed on it will delete the first character card.
+No fixed could be found so the modal has be scrapped for the time being.

 17. View/Edit Button:
     i.
 Go to "Profile" page.